-Espousing an operational IT mindset is a barrier to progress.
+An operational IT mindset is a barrier to progress.

 - How data can be used to inform business decisions.

-To achieve progress, you need to transform your old-school IT department.
+Transform your old-school IT department.

 It’s time to throw out your traditional assumptions about the roles and responsibilities of your IT department.
 Modern associations and nonprofits host their infrastructure in the cloud because holding on to a legacy infrastructure impedes their ability to develop a strategically-oriented IT staff.

 Software development is another task to outsource.
 Most associations and nonprofits can’t compete in the talent marketplace for developers.
 You’ll get a better return on your budget by outsourcing software development to a specialized contractor than by hiring a full-time employee.